PhilChodrow/UCLA-website/feedback.md

 *The best thing about PIC 16A with regards to the class is my group!
 Discussion sections are one of the highlights of my week!
 We also have scheduled a time every week where we work together on the homework.
 It's so refreshing to have contact with new people in these crazy circumstances.* <br> - PIC16A, Fall '20

+*I think I've grown to see how valuable collaborative work is.
+Everyone has a unique way of working through logical problems and when these different thought processes come together, it's like they merge into one new mega thought process >:)* <br> - PIC16A, Spring '21

+*I think creating blog posts to do the homework assignments was wonderful!
+I've learned so much in this course not only through Professor Chodrow but also through my peers.
+Professor Chodrow facilitated a collaborative environment through peer feedbacks, which I loved.* <br> - PIC16B, Spring '21

 ## Miscellaneous

 *Phil is 100% the best professor I've had at UCLA and honestly probably the best teacher I've ever had period.
 Let him do whatever he wants at UCLA.
 Heck, make him the department chair.
 He deserves it.*
 <br> - PIC16A, Fall '20
 <br>
-\[Editorial note: I'm not sure this student understood what they were wishing on me.\]
+\[Editorial note: I'm not sure this student understood what they are wishing on me.\]

 *I think this was the course in which I "grew up."* <br> - PIC16B, Spring '21